coveo/coveo.analytics.js/README.md

     -   COVEO_API_KEY (mandatory): A valid api key.
     -   ENDPOINT (optional): An object string specifying the desired analytics endpoint.
 The default value is https://analytics.cloud.coveo.com/rest/ua.
 In case your organization is HIPAA enabled, you should override with https://analyticshipaa.cloud.coveo.com/rest/ua.
     -   PLUGINS (optional): An array of known plugin names.
 See [plugins](#plugins) for more information.
--   `coveoua('set', <NAME>, <VALUE>)`: Attempts to inject an attribute with given name and value on every logged event.
+-   `coveoua('set', <NAME>, <VALUE>)`: Attempts to inject an attribute with given name and value on every logged event, overriding any existing value.
 Some payloads may reject attributes they do not support.
--   `coveoua('set', <OBJECT>)`: Attempts to inject all attributes and values of the given object on every logged event.
+-   `coveoua('set', <OBJECT>)`: Attempts to inject all attributes and values of the given object on every logged event, overriding any existing value.
 Some payloads may reject attributes they do not support.
+-   `coveoua('set', 'custom', <OBJECT>)`: Attempts to inject all attributes and values of the given object in the custom section of an object, overriding any existing value.
+Use this call to pass customer specific parameters on the payload.
 -   `coveoua('onLoad', <CALLBACK>)`: Calls the specified function immediately, library initialization is not required.
 -   `coveoua('reset')`: Resets the state of the logger to the state before initialization.